- Guest blogging on popular websites can do more for your business than writing for your own site.

 Remember, guest posting is not a blatant advertisement.
 Any mentions of your services and business should be reserved for the author bio.

 Another good tip is to try to link internally to some of the site’s related posts.
 Internal links are good for the site’s SEO.
-Actually placing the internal links in your article shows you’ve done your research and made an extra effort to make your guest post valuable.
+Actually, placing your article's internal links shows you've done your research and made an extra effort to make your guest post valuable.

 Finally, insert a call to action at the end of your posts inviting comments.
 Ask a simple question to generate discussion.
-It’s a good idea to actively respond to comments you receive and answer them personally so readers know you actually care.
+It’s a good idea to actively respond to comments you receive and answer them personally, so readers know you care.

 Do you need help with

 copywriting and content marketing?

 There are 187 content marketing agencies on standby